 Sindiu 9 Samoni

-While it is not mandatory to hang out with other members or spend a lot of time chatting online, we simply ask for a Dugilon to make a small effort for BNG and the Gaulish community.
-As it is a matter of giving back.
-So being a Dugilon is about making a firm dedication to BNG and the Gaulish community.
+While it is not mandatory to interact with other members or spend a significant portion of your time communicating online, we simply ask for a Toution to make a small effort for BNG’s community, as it is a matter of giving back.
+Being a Toution is about making a firm dedication.